 We settled a case for $45,000 for a woman who injured her knee in a car accident but did not need surgery.
 The woman and her husband were very happy.
 A year later, her husband broke his hip in a car accident when a car ran a red light and hit his car.

-He immediately called us but was only asking for advice because he wanted to settle the claim on his own to save the legal fee.
+He immediately called us, but he only wanted advice because he wanted to settle the claim without a lawyer to save the legal fee.

-The insurance company admitted 100% liability, there was a $300,000 insurance policy, and told him they would treat him fairly.
-He thought they would be fair because their driver ran a red light.
+The insurance company admitted 100% liability.
+There was a $300,000 insurance policy, and the claims rep told him they would treat him fairly.
+He believed it and thought they would be fair because their driver ran a red light.